Major Life Changing Decision Profile

 Domain (section) scores

-The score for each of the five domains can be calculated.
+Each of the five domains can be given a total score:

 Copyright and registration